About Melbourne City Football Club

 Melbourne City FC commenced its inaugural Westfield W-League campaign in October 2015, after Football Federation Australia confirmed the Club’s application for entry into the women’s domestic competition in May 2015.

 In their inaugural season, the team completed the season with a 100 per cent record, winning 12 consecutive league matches and clinching the Premier’s Plate and securing an historic double, winning the 2016 Grand Final.
 In 2017, they made history again when they won the Grand Final for a second consecutive year; the first team in the competition to win back-to-back titles.
+In 2018, the team went one further, entering the realms of sporting elite in completing a fairy-tale three-peat under the direction of former City captain, Patrick Kisnorbo.

 The W-League team is based at the W-League wing of the City Football Academy Melbourne, which was launched in November 2016.